Skip to content

 Policies

-This page assumes you’ve read Capabilities and Action classes.
+Policies are Cedar rules that turn a normalized OpenFirma action into an ALLOW or DENY decision, first when the Authority issues a capability and again when the Sidecar evaluates each request.
+At this point we assume you’ve read Capabilities and Action classes.
 It covers the two policy surfaces, the entity model, what’s in the runtime context, and the basic pattern language.

 OpenFirma has two distinct sets of Cedar policies: